-Corollary 1.
 Given a social welfare function f over IOs, assume the result is a rIO and there are at least two agents and three outcomes.
-Then it is impossible that f is free, monotonic, IIA and has no weak dictators.
+Then, it is impossible that f is free, monotonic, IIA and has no weak dictators.

 A number of other results follow from the above theorem and corollary.
-If we denote the class of all social welfare functions mapping profiles composed of orderings of type A to an ordering of type B by $A^n \sim B$, then we have proved that, for functions in $IO^n \sim rIO$, IIA and unanimity imply the existence of a weak dictator.
+If we denote the class of all social welfare functions mapping profiles composed of orderings of type A to an ordering of type B by $A^n \rightsquigarrow B$, then we have proved that, for functions in $IO^n \rightsquigarrow rIO$, IIA and unanimity imply the existence of a weak dictator.
 The first result concerns the restriction of the codomain of the social welfare functions.

-Theorem 6.
-If, for all functions in $A^n \sim B$, IIA and unanimity imply the existence of a weak dictator, then this is true also for all functions in $A^n \sim B'$, where B' is a subtype of B.
+If, for all functions in $A^n \rightarrow B$, IIA and unanimity imply the existence of a weak dictator, then this is true also for all functions in $A^n \rightarrow B'$, where B' is a subtype of B.

-This theorem implies, for example, that functions in $IO^n \sim O$, where O is any subtype of rIO, that are IIA and unanimous have at least a weak dictator.
-For example, this holds for functions in $IO^n \sim CO$, since CO is a subtype of rIO.
+This theorem implies, e.g. that functions in $IO^n \rightarrow O$, where O is any subtype of rIO that are IIA and unanimous have at least a weak dictator.
+For example, this holds for functions in $IO^n \rightarrow CO$, since CO is a subtype of rIO.

-Consider now the restriction of the domain of the functions, that is, let us pass from $A^n \sim B$ to $A'^n \sim B$ where A' is a subtype of A.
+Now consider the restriction of the domain of the functions, i.e. let us pass from $A^n \rightsquigarrow B$ to $A'^n \rightsquigarrow B$ where A' is a subtype of A.